Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/naming.rst

 - The variable `temp` is too vague, giving no context about what it represents.

-- `invert` should be declared as `static` because it’s only used in this file.
+- `invert` should be declared as `static` because it's only used in this file.

 - Enum values `OK` and `ERROR` lack proper suffixes and are too generic.

-- Function name `doSomething` doesn’t describe its action.
+- Function name `doSomething` doesn't describe its action.

 - The global variable `foo` has no clear purpose or prefix to indicate its scope or function.